yjhmelody/my-iridium/src/readme.md

     /// If equaly_bool(A special register for storing last equality result) == true then jmp JMPE,

+    /// No operate
+    NOP,
+    /// For memory
+    ALOC,
     /// Illegal opcode
     IGL,
 }